renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 The eastern Kingdoms are far more cruel; the Three Cities that built the Empire lie in the eastern portion, and to this day many of the residents there are quick to believe that humans should hold dominion over all other races (and that those whose ancestors built the Empire should hold dominion over all other humans).

 The current High King is one Kass Ahnaff, who is the king of the city-kingdom of Annhallan (styled as Wise Westking and Merchentmen City in Common).
-Merchentmen City is in the Western Kingdoms; it lies not on the border with the Commonwealth, but rather near the shores of the Kings' Sea.
+Merchentmen City is in the Western Kingdoms;.
 Kass has enthusiastically pursued better relations with the Commonwealth, and has made only the barest pretense to disguise his willingness to cooperate with the Commonwealth to combat the nobles of the East who would see him deposed.
 Many easterners view Kass as the worst human being alive.

 ### The Kingdoms' Economy